SkyRaks/SkyRaks/README.md

 ## Hi there 👋
+I'm a beginner Python developer
+I created this GitHub profile to gain experience and look for job opportunities.
+I’ll be happy to get any feedback or code reviews to help me improve!
 <!--
 **SkyRaks/SkyRaks** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.